Rick Vito: Fleetwood Mac

 In 1987, Lindsey Buckingham left Fleetwood Mac before the band began their Shake the Cage Tour.
 Mick Fleetwood then asked Rick Vito to join the group as the lead guitarist.
 Vito and Billy Burnette officially joined Fleetwood Mac in September 1987.
-He first appeared on the band's 1988 Greatest Hits album, which featured Vito's playing on "As Long as You Follow" and "No Questions Asked", which were recorded specifically for the compilation.
+He first appeared on the band's 1988 Greatest Hits album, which features Vito's playing on "As Long as You Follow" and "No Questions Asked", which were recorded specifically for the compilation.
 He then worked with the band on their Behind the Mask album, which was released in 1990.
-Vito quit Fleetwood Mac in November 1991 to begin working on a solo career.
+Vito left Fleetwood Mac in November 1991 to begin working on a solo career.
 Despite his departure from the group, Vito joined his former bandmates Christine McVie, Mick Fleetwood, Burnette, and John McVie to play the pre-game show of Super Bowl XXVII in January 1993.

-Vito later joined the Mick Fleetwood Blues Band in 2008 and recorded a live album, Blue Again!, which was nominated for a Grammy Award for Best Blues Album in 2010.
-Vito split from the Mick Fleetwood Blues Band in 2017, although he did perform with Fleetwood in 2020 for a performance honoring the music of Peter Green, a founding member of Fleetwood Mac.
+Vito later joined the Mick Fleetwood Blues Band in 2008 as frontman, lead guitarist and co-producer.
+The band recorded a live album, Blue Again!, which was nominated for a Grammy Award for Best Blues Album in 2010.
+The Mick Fleetwood Blues Band was put on hold in 2017, although he did perform with Fleetwood, John Mayall, Christine McVie, Bill Wyman and others in 2020 for a performance honoring the music of Peter Green, a founding member of Fleetwood Mac.